uchecyril500/Java-2/README.md

-# This is the ist Javascript Assignment
+# This is the 2nd Javascript Assignment - Arrays